TABLE OF CONTENTS

 This important tool is a smoker’s best friend, because it does more for processing bud than mere fingers could ever achieve.
-In a few quick seconds, intact cannabis flowers are crushed, shredded, and transformed to an optimum consistency for multiple methods of consumption, whether placed in a pipe, bong, joint, blunt, or vaporizer.
+In a few quick seconds, intact cannabis flowers are crushed, shredded, and transformed to an optimum consistency.
+It then can be used for multiple methods of consumption.
+Whether placed in a pipe, bong, joint, blunt, or vaporizer.
 In fact, with a vaporizer, a decent grinder is practically a necessity since the larger surface area of finely ground cannabis allows for an optimum terpene experience.
 And for joints and blunts, the consistency of the ground flower makes rolling easier and the burn more even, assuming the roller knows his craft.

-The widespread popularity of grinders has grown with the increasing public acceptance of cannabis, as well as improvements in manufacturing, machinery, and materials.
-Although design varies a bit, most grinders more or less maintain a similar look and manner of operation, although you will find an occasional model that employs the use of a small handle.
+The widespread popularity of grinders has grown with the increasing public acceptance of cannabis.
+As well as improvements in manufacturing, machinery, and materials.
+Although design varies a bit, most grinders more or less maintain a similar look and manner of operation.
+Although you will find an occasional model that employs the use of a small handle.
 The total number of companies putting their brands on grinders seems to increase each year, with a large number of these grinders imported from China.
-Many companies sell their grinder models in a variety of sizes—small, medium, and large—with medium probably being the most commonly used size.
+Many companies sell their grinder models in a variety of sizes.
+They include small, medium, and large.
+With medium probably being the most commonly used size.

 By now, you’re probably wondering the obvious question: What’s the best grinder available?
 The answer to that question depends on whom you ask and will be as varied as asking those same people to name their favorite strain.
 Opinions vary.
-As far as price point, the quality and cost of the various brands also vary quite a bit, ranging from well under $20 for the least expensive to over $100 for the most elite.
-Like many things in the cannabis industry, you tend to get what you pay for, although there are some that stand out as offering more bang for the buck.
+As far as price point, the quality and cost of the various brands also vary quite a bit.
+Ranging from well under $20 for the least expensive to over $100 for the most elite.
+Like many things in the cannabis industry, you tend to get what you pay for.
+There are some that stand out as offering more bang for the buck.
 Considering the relatively high cost of most cannabis hardware, spending the necessary money on a good grinder is a worthy investment.